The HUB at King George Station

 Surrey City Centre, BC

-Directly adjacent to the Expo Line’s King George Station and two proposed future rapid transit lines and stations, King George Station will provide over 760,000 sq. ft of LEED Gold, transit-oriented office and retail space in multiple phases, as well as approximately 1.2 million sq. ft. of residential space in later phases.
+Directly adjacent to the Expo Line’s King George Station and two proposed future rapid transit lines and stations, the HUB will provide over 760,000 sq. ft of LEED Gold, transit-oriented office and retail space in multiple phases, as well as approximately 1.2 million sq. ft. of residential space in later phases.

-The first phase of King George Station encompasses Coast Capital Savings Credit Union’s Help Headquarters – an iconic City Centre home for Coast Capital Savings that will support the credit union’s numerous initiatives which contribute to and make a difference in the Surrey community.
+The first phase of the HUB encompasses Coast Capital Savings Credit Union’s Help Headquarters – an iconic City Centre home for Coast Capital Savings that will support the credit union’s numerous initiatives which contribute to and make a difference in the Surrey community.